lamhq/tech-notes/pages/data-engineering/pyspark/rdd.md

 ## Overview

-PySpark RDD (Resilient Distributed Dataset) is a data structure that is:
+PySpark RDD (Resilient Distributed Dataset) is collection of elements that can be operated on in parallel across a cluster.

-- fault-tolerant
+RDD is:
-- immutable: any transformation on an RDD results in a new RDD.
+- **Immutable**: Once an RDD is created, it cannot be changed
-- distributed collections of objects
+- **Lazy Evaluation**: Transformations on RDDs are not computed immediately.
+The actual computation is carried out when an action is called.

-Each dataset in RDD is divided into logical partitions, which can be computed on different nodes of the cluster.
+- **Fault Tolerance**: If part of the data is lost, the RDD can be recomputed from the original data and previous transformations.

-Processing on RDDs is delayed until the result is requested (lazy avaluation).
-You can stack up multiple transformations on the same RDD without any processing happening.
+- **Partitioning**: RDDs are divided into partitions.
+Operations on RDDs are performed on each partition in parallel

 ## Use cases